chang-group/GeomBD3/README.md

 ### References

 * [1] Timothy Cholko, Shivansh Kaushik, Kingsley Y Wu, and Chia-en A. Chang, GeomBD3: Brownian Dynamics Simulation Software for Biological and Engineered Systems.
 J of Chem.
-Mol.
-Info, 2022 [link]
+Info.
+Mol, 2022 [link]
 * [2] Roberts, C. C. and Chang, C-E. A.*, Modeling of Enhanced Catalysis in Multi-enzyme Nanostructures: Effect of Molecular Scaffolds, Spatial Organization, and Concentration.
 J. of Chemical Theory and Computation, 2015 [link]

 * [3] Roberts, C. C. and Chang, C-E. A.*, Analysis of Ligand-Receptor Association and Intermediate Transfer Rates in Multi-enzyme Nanostructures with All-Atom Brownian Dynamics Simulations.
 J. of Physical Chemistry B. 2016 [link]